LockTech/cerberus/README.md

 While most of the terminology used by Cerberus is obvious, common ideas have been explicity defined here to standardize the language used by and when describing the platform.

 * Organization - The tenants of this multi-tenant platform.
 Each organization is independent another; organizations can only manage the identities which belong to them.
-* End-user - In the context of Cerberus, the people in an organization who will make use of Cerberus' web control panel to manage their organization's identities.
 * Identity - A "user" or "account" which contains information identifying an indavidual in a particular organization.
 * Member - The indaviduals of an organization, who use their identity to access various features and services.
   * "Member" is perferred, to "identitiy", when speaking *to* an end-user of the Cerberus platform;